-But can you track in emails with Google Analytics?
+Google Analytics is an amazing tool for website and visitor analytics.
+But can you track emails with Google Analytics?

 Defining “Email Tracking” in Google Analytics

-For example, an email marketer might take it to mean analyzing the performance of an email blast or other email marketing campaign; determining opens, clicks, and other metrics is an important step in maximizing your email marketing ROI.
+For example, an email marketer might take it to mean analyzing the performance of an email blast or other email marketing campaign; determining opens, clicks, and other email marketing metrics is an important step in maximizing your email marketing ROI.

 A salesperson, by contrast, might consider email tracking to be the process of determining how a lead interacts with your emails, such as whether they open your message or download your attachment.

-Then we have a more open-ended process of email tracking; determining how your employees are spending their time while using email, such as by analyzing their number of sent and received emails throughout the day, or calculating the average length of email threads between your team members.
+Then, we have a more open-ended process of email tracking; determining how your employees are spending their time while using email, such as by analyzing their number of sent and received emails throughout the day, or calculating the average length of email threads between your team members.